10 Tax Credit Transfer Lessons from 2024: a Letter from Reunion

 Dear Reunion clients and partners,

 2024 was a breakout year for Reunion; we facilitated over $3.5 billion in tax credit transfers with a small but dedicated team of technology and clean energy finance experts.
-We are proud to have played a key role on the three largest tax credit transfers of 2024, including the sale of up to $870 million in 45X credits from First Solar to Visa.
+We are proud to have played a key role on the three of the largest tax credit transfers of 2024, including the sale of up to $870 million in 45X credits from First Solar to Visa.

 While policy uncertainty has been in the headlines, we recently conducted a tax credit buyer survey and the vast majority of our clients have not changed their tax credit purchase plans for 2025.
 We’ll share more data from our survey, along with updated pricing charts, in February.